From Texas with Love Beef Ribs

 Charcoal grill: 1 handful of hickory or mesquite wood chips or chunks

-Pellet grill: hickory or oak pellets
+Pellet grill: Hickory or oak wood pellets

-Gas grill: Smoking box with hickory
+Gas grill: Smoker box with hickory

 preparation